Dashlane/dashlane-audit-logs/README.md

 ### Azure Log analytics workspace

-To send your Dashlane audit logs on Azure in a Log Analytics Workspace, you can use the templates provided in this repository.
-The template will create a container instance that will automatically pull and run the collector image and send the logs in a **ContainerInstanceLog_CL** table in the Log Analytics Workspace of your choice.
-Before deploying the template you will have to prodive:
+To send your Dashlane audit logs on Azure in a Log Analytics Workspace, you can use the template provided in this repository.
+The template will create a container instance that will automatically pull and run the Dashlane Docker image and send the logs in a **ContainerInstanceLog_CL** table in the Log Analytics Workspace of your choice.
+Before deploying the template you will have to provide:

 - The location where you want your container to run (ex: "West Europe")
 - Your Dashlane credentials
-- The Log Analytics Workspace ID and Shared Key
+- Your Log Analytics Workspace ID and Shared Key

 >**Click on the button to start the deployment**
 >